bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 @Scroody what's the exact name of `arrow up`?
 Does it have underscore as a divider?

 OBS: Each tool/shape can be used separately by simply being passed in the parameter or setting by it's name.
-Example:  "user-data-bbb_example_paremeter=['triangle', 'cloud']".
+Example:  `user-data-bbb_example_paremeter=['triangle', 'cloud']`.
 The use of *more will include all shapes listed above.

 #### Themeing & styling parameters